Dave Chapman (’00 DVM) considers himself a traditional animal healer, but he also makes time for parrots, pigs and other exotic pets.

 Trish Rogers ('72 DVM) - Dr. Trish Rogers and her husband Jim both got holes-in-one, both on the eighth hole, and both at almost the same time at different golf courses.

-Jim Roloff ('74) - Published a book entitled, "Mending God's Creatures' which was released nationally on March 4, 2014.
-There will be a book signing at the WSU Bookie on Saturday, April 12th, from 12-2pm.
+Jim Roloff ('74) - Published a book entitled "Mending God's Creatures which was released nationally on March 4, 2014.

 Elizabeth Kohtz (Quesnell) ('04) - Was selected by the American Farm Bureau Federation as a participant in the 7th annual Partners in Agricultural Leadership Honors Program.